chafey/dicom-codec-js/README.md

     - 4 CPRL
   - blockDimensions - Number - default is 64 (64x64)
   - encodeLayerCount - Number - default is 1
-  - layerCompressionRatios - Array of encodeLayerCount Numbers
+  - layerCompressionRatios - Array of Numbers with length === encodeLayerCount

 ### JPEG-LS